hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 ____

 This gives Spark seemless access to the naturally functional aspects of Scala's collections, but at the expense of making Spark less of a natural fit for Java programmers, and introducing  additional complexity overhead and learning curve when Java developers first begin to work with Spark.

+One side-effect of Spark's Scala-first approach is that Java programmers are faced with the necessity of including the Scala runtime and dependencies into their Java projects.
+The Scala world does not place the same emphasis on strict binary compatability that many Java programmers take for granted.
+This means that Java-based Spark applications may exhibit occasional stability problems (especially when upgrading or adding to the Scala libraries present in the project dependency graph).

+Jet, being a Java-first tech that does not require the Scala runtime, does not suffer from these stability issues, and in the field did not exhibit the sort of runtime linkage failures sometimes seen when working with Spark.
+For simple applications, adding Jet to a project can be as simple as "drop in the Jet jar, and if IMDG is already in use, ensure that the version matches the version Jet needs".

 The other major axis that distinguishes Spark and Jet can be thought of as whether the implementation is fundamentally based around batches (Spark) or optimized for streamed data (Jet).
 From a certain perspective, Spark can be seen as "Hadoop 2.0" that is capable of approximating streaming behaviour over a certain performance domain.